alttch/eva3/doc/lm/macros.rst

 ----------------

 Macros can execute any Python functions or use Python modules installed on the local server.
-In addition, macros have a set of the built-in functions and variables.
+In addition, macros have a set of built-in functions and variables.

-Built-in functions are include for quick access of the most frequently used Python functions as well as :doc:`lm_api` and :doc:`/uc/uc_api`.
+Built-in functions are included for quick access to the most frequently used Python functions such as :doc:`lm_api` and :doc:`/uc/uc_api`.
 When calling API function, item id is always transmitted in full.
 When calling other macros and working with logic variables, it's possible to use the short ids only.